 An advantage of having treasures which are little-known elsewhere is that we get to enjoy them in a more natural and intimate way.
 No fuss or fanfare, and mostly unspoiled by crowds - they are just there.
 The "forest of consummate and singular beauty" which so impressed Bill Bryson has some trees taller than most on the planet, but you won't find them fenced off or signposted.
 They grow quietly and modestly, just as they've done for centuries, and to me that makes coming across them all the more enjoyable.

 Bryson also mentions the Australian Aborigines as being unaccountably overlooked, and he has a point.
 When we think of ancient cultures, most people would think of the Incas, or the Greek, Roman or Egyptian empires, or perhaps even the Neanderthals.
-Not so many are aware that the oldest surviving culture on earth belongs to the Australian Aborigines.
+Not so many are aware that the oldest surviving culture on earth belongs to the Aboriginal people of Australia.

 "Unaccountably overlooked" is an apt description.
 You can visit a well known tourist attraction like Wave Rock and be unaware that just down the road, but with a fraction of the visitors, lie rock paintings thousands of years old.
 They make the Aztecs look modern, yet most people don't know they're there.